f4exb/sdrdaemon/service/readme.md

 The installation simply consists of two files:

-  - `sdrdaemonfec`: this is the service script to be copied (with sudo) to `/etc/init.d`
+  - `sdrdaemonrx`: this is the service script to be copied (with sudo) to `/etc/init.d`
-  - `sdrdaemonfec.conf`: this is a configuration file be copied (with sudo) as `/var/lib/sdrdaemon/sdrdaemonfec.conf`
+  - `sdrdaemonrx.conf`: this is a configuration file be copied (with sudo) as `/var/lib/sdrdaemon/sdrdaemonrx.conf`

 To install the files you do:

 <pre>
-sudo cp sdrdaemonfec /etc/init.d sudo mkdir -p /var/lib/sdrdaemon sudo cp sdrdaemonfec.conf /var/lib/sdrdaemon
+sudo cp sdrdaemonrx /etc/init.d sudo mkdir -p /var/lib/sdrdaemon sudo cp sdrdaemonrx.conf /var/lib/sdrdaemon
 </pre>

 <h3>Setup the service</h3>

 <pre>
-sudo service sdrdaemonfec defaults sudo service sdrdaemonfec enable
+sudo service sdrdaemonrx defaults sudo service sdrdaemonrx enable
 </pre>

 <h3>Configuration file</h3>

-The configuration file `sdrdaemonfec.conf` is a simple JSON fragment:
+The configuration file `sdrdaemonrx.conf` is a simple JSON fragment:

 <pre>
 {